Yamashiro Province: History

 "Yamashiro" was formerly written with the characters meaning "mountain" (山) and "era" (代); in the 7th century, there were things built listing the name of the province with the characters for "mountain" and "ridge"/"back" (山背国).
 On 4 December 794 (8 Shimotsuki, 13th year of Enryaku), at the time of the establishment of Heian-kyō, because Emperor Kanmu made his new capital utilize the surroundings as natural fortification, the character for shiro was finally changed to "castle" (山城国).
 Later shiro from the province name replaced the older ki as the Japanese reading for the character 城.

 Just from Nara period writings, it is apparent that the "area" (山代国) and "ridge" (山背国) listings coexisted.

 The provincial capital, according to the Wamyō Ruijushō, was Kaya Imperial Villa (河陽離宮, Kaya Rikyū).

 In the Shūgaishō, Otokuni District is mentioned as the seat, as well as in the Setsuyōshū.

-As for the shugos mansion, at first, Yamashiro Province shugo and Kyoto shugo were concurrent posts, so the Kyoto shugo's kogenins mansion had to be allotted.
+As for the shugos mansion, at first, Yamashiro Province shugo and Kyoto shugo were concurrent posts, so the Kyoto shugo's kogeninmansion had to be allotted.
 Afterwards, the Rokuhara Tandai came to be an additional post, and that became the shugo as well.
 In the Muromachi period, Yamashiro Province was divided with the Uji River as the border into two districts, and each came to be assigned a shugo, so one shugo resided in Uji Makishima, whereas the other resided in various places around Yodo and such.

 A European geographical dictionary published in 1697, well into the Tokugawa period, describes "Yamaxiro" as a "kingdom in Japan," with "Meaco" (Miyako, i.e. Kyoto) as its "capital."